CVC-CIC/nefesi/README.md

 _Properties_:
    * Image independent
    * Visualization of each neuron independently
-   * Realistic appearance:
+   * Realistic appearance

+_ **Construction:**_ Weighted mean of the set of N-top-scoring images.
+Each of the set of N-top-scoring images is weighted by the activation obtained

-_**Top-scoring images**_: Set of receptive fields of the training set that gives the highest activations for each neuron with respect to the overall receptive fields analyzed on the training set.
+  * _Top-scoring images_: Set of receptive fields of the training set that gives the highest activations for each neuron with respect to the overall receptive fields analyzed on the training set.

 ## Selectivity indexes